0x7o/mandelbrot_set/README.md

 ![Example of the set](https://i.imgur.com/Pve0Vw0.png)

 # Maldebroda set on Rust
-Visualization of Maldebroda set on Rust in zoom video.
+Visualization of Mandelbrot set on Rust in zoom video.

 Features:
 - Multi-threaded rendering